Woman sues local department store for slip and fall accident

-A Pennsylvania woman is suing a local branch of a chain department store in connection with injuries that she sustained on the store's premises on May 24, 2012.
-The woman, a resident of Bucks county, is suing Kohl's Doylestown store, and she is being represented by an attorney in Philadelphia.
+A Pennsylvania woman is suing a local branch of a chain department store in connection with injuries that she sustained on the store’s premises on May 24, 2012.
+The woman, a resident of Bucks County, is sueing Kohl’s Doylestown store, and she is being represented by an attorney in Philadelphia.

 The injured party has filed a lawsuit against the retail corporation, the company that was responsible for cleaning the store on a contractual basis and the company that produced the substance that the woman alleges was responsible for causing her to slip and fall.
 According to the lawsuit, Kohl’s is accused of failing to properly maintain and inspect the premises, in addition to failing to take safety precautions to ensure that slip and fall accidents would not occur.
 The company that was hired to clean the store is said not to have complied with its responsibilities in properly securing the area that had recently been cleaned.